xavetar/PHASEXave/tools/date-cli/README.md

 ## Usage

-Get current date and time with local timezone for Gregorian calendar:
+Get current date and time with local time zone for Gregorian calendar:

 ```shell
 date-cli
 ```

-Get current date and time with local timezone for Julian calendar:
+Get current date and time with local time zone for Julian calendar:

 ```shell
 date-cli -v 1
 ```

-Get current date and time with local timezone for Solar calendar:
+Get current date and time with local time zone for Solar calendar:

 ```shell
 date-cli -v 3
 ```

-Get current date with your timezone for Gregorian calendar with Sakamoto method to determining the day of the week:
+Get current date with your time zone for Gregorian calendar with Sakamoto method to determining the day of the week:

 ```shell
 date-cli -z -06:00:00 -m 3 -v 2
 ```

-Get current date with your timezone for Julian calendar with Xavetar method to determining the day of the week:
+Get current date with your time zone for Julian calendar with Xavetar method to determining the day of the week:

 ```shell
 date-cli -z +12:00:00 -m 1 -v 1
 ```

-Get current date with your timezone for Solar calendar with Rata Die method to determining the day of the week:
+Get current date with your time zone for Solar calendar with Rata Die method to determining the day of the week:

 ```shell
 date-cli -z +03:00:00 -m 2 -v 3